rchillard/rchillard.com/src/pages/2018/12/11-better-objects-in-es2015.md

 tags: ['learn','javascript','es2015']
 ---

-# Keyword 'class' in JavaScript
-It's starting to feel like JavaScript wants to really support Object Oriented Programming, but it's important to remember that it does not.
+It's starting to feel like JavaScript wants to really support Object Oriented Programming.
 The addition of the keyword 'class' in ES2015 makes me think of my beloved old Java.

 ```javascript
 // constructor function in old JavaScript